tailwindlabs/tailwindcss/docs/source/docs/installation.blade.md

 @@tailwind utilities;

 /**
- * Here you would add any custom utilities you need that don't come out of the box with Tailwind.
+ * Here you would add any custom utilities you need that don't come out of the
+ * box with Tailwind.
+ *
+ * @@import "my-utilities/background-images";
+ * @@import "my-utilities/skew-transforms";
  */
-// .bg-hero-image {
-//     background-image: url('/some/image/file.png');
-// }
 ```

 ## 4. Process your CSS with Tailwind